sickozell/SickoCV/README.md

 ![subscription](https://user-images.githubusercontent.com/80784296/207971796-96163a4b-6fa9-4073-bda8-9df1e61f900b.JPG)

 ## Current modules in beta testing:
-- **drumPlayer** modules
+- all **Player/Sampler** modules

 ## **to do list:**
-- fix drumPlayer modules crashing VCV on MACs when root folder is not found
+- fix all player/sampler modules crashing VCV on MACs when root folder is not found

 ## **changelog**
 - added new modules: Adder8 Clocker CvRouter CvSwitcher